santolucito/CPSC112-game/README.md

 4. continue looking for matches at the end of the match you just found
 5. do the same thing for buildPossibleMatchColumns

 \*When we try to add a match to foundMatches, we will need make sure it is the corrrect length.
 In order to do this we will write a method called expandArray.
 You will need to fill in the 'expandArray' method that takes an old\_array and return a new\_array such that "new\_array.length==old\_array.length\*2" and all the elements are copied over from the old\_array.
-You could just create the array to be big enough to hold all the possible matches (or just a huge number like 9999), but that could lead to poor preformance, it bad coding style, and doesn't make for a good homework assignment (so don't do it).
+You could just create the array to be big enough to hold all the possible matches (or just a huge number like 9999), but that could lead to poor performance, it bad coding style, and doesn't make for a good homework assignment (so don't do it).

 If this method is working correctly, the initial board will have no matches, and you should be able to play the game!